 Aloe vera has a multitude of benefits for humans.
 It clears up skin problems and can even help treat certain inflammatory conditions.
-Because it works wonders for a variety of human conditions, some pet owners may think it’s okay to give aloe vera to their pets.
-Although aloe vera is safe for pets in certain forms, pet owners should educate themselves and exercise caution when using products containing aloe on their pets.
+Because it works wonders for a variety of human conditions, some pet owners may wonder if it’s okay to give aloe vera to their pets.
+The use of aloe vera, whether topically or orally, is indeed safe for your furry buddy and giving them extracts from the plant is beneficial to their well-being.

 Is Aloe Vera Safe for Dogs?

 Products containing aloe vera are generally innocuous when used correctly.
 However, dogs should not be given the whole leaves of the aloe vera plant.
 The leaves contain saponins, glycosides, and other compounds that are mildly toxic for domestic animals.
 If a large amount of the plant is eaten, your dog may experience vomiting, diarrhea, loss of appetite, depression, and urinary changes.
 Ingestion of large quantities may cause tremors, although this is rare.

 Don't be dissuaded from using the aloe vera plant as a complement to your pet's health regimen.
 Using the right part of the plant in the proper form will allow your four-legged companion to benefit from the use of this tropical succulent.
 Raw aloe vera gel taken directly from the plant and liquid made from the extracts are two forms of aloe vera that pet parents utilize.

 How to Use Aloe Vera for Dogs

 If you are using aloe vera gel directly from a plant in your home, you must be aware of the toxicity of the saponins and other compounds in the leaf.
 Cut the leaf open and you will see a clear gel in the center.
 The gel is surrounded by a yellowish juice; that is the latex that you want to leave behind.
 If your dog attempts to lick the gel after you apply it, don't worry.
 Its bitter taste will most likely deter them from continuing.